jfcloutier/karma_system/design_notes/som.md

 ## Contraints

 * Bottom-up constraints
-  * Level N -1 CAs determine what the level N CAs can observe and do.
+  * Umwelt CAs determine what their parents can observe and do.
 They...
-    * define the set of observations (beliefs they hold) and made available to the level N CAs which umwelts they compose
-    * define the set of policies they constructed known to the level N CAs which umwelts they compose
+    * determine the set of beliefs the level parent CAs can observe, build causal theories from, and compose into abstract beliefs
+    * determine set of meaningful goals in a parent CA's policy
 * Top-down constraints
-  * A Level N + 1 CA
-    * models the (Level N) CAs in its umwelt but not vice-versa
+  * A CA models its umwelt CAs but not vice-versa
-      * umwelt CAs can't make sense of what's asked of/imposed on them - they simply accept it (Froese's Irruption Theory?)
+    * umwelt CAs can't make sense of why they are directed to impact their beliefs - they simply accept it (Froese's Irruption Theory?)
-    * reduces the agency of its umwelt
+  * A CA reduces the agency of its umwelt
-      * restricts the causal theory search space of umwelt CAs (by imposing restriction on the vocabulary used)
-        * they can not "unground"" parent CA's beliefs (by disappearing the vocabulary of umwelt beliefs used by the parent CAs to synthesize beliefs)
-          * this imposes constraints on signatures of causal theories
-            * the choice of abduced objects/predicates is reduced
-        * impose directives (policies to execute or goals to achieve) on Level N CAs to achieve its own goals
+    * it imposes directives (policies to execute or goals to achieve) on umwelt CAs to achieve its own goals
-          * umwelt CAs decide how to fulfill received directives (they are not micromanaged, just directed)
+      * umwelt CAs however decide how to fulfill received directives (they are not micromanaged, just directed)
-          * they can't fulfill their own goals while fulfilling their parent CA's goals
+      * but they can't fulfill their own goals while fulfilling their parent CA's goals
-            * they have fewer opportunity to intend their own goals and work on being/staying relevant
+      * and they have fewer opportunity to intend their own goals and work on being/staying relevant
-    * is in a better position than its umwelt to keep the agent alive if
+  * A CA is in a better position than its umwelt to keep the agent alive if
     * it can detect the more abstract observation patterns that are more likely to correlate with wellbeing trends
     * and thus can set goals (to initiate/persist/terminate its beliefs) that will be more effective at maintaining the entire SOM alive
+  * A CA restricts the causal theory search space of its umwelt CAs (by imposing restriction on the vocabulary used)
+    * umwelt CAs can not "unground" parent CA's beliefs (by disappearing the vocabulary of umwelt beliefs used by the parent CAs to synthesize abstract beliefs)
+    * this imposes constraints on the abduced objects/predicates in the signatures of causal theories